ScilifelabDataCentre/Publications/README.md

 - A curator can use only the labels that she has been assigned by the admin.

-- Publication references can be set as unverified when loading them by automated scripts.
-A curator must then verify each such publication manually.

 - There is a blacklist registry based on the PMID and/or DOI of publications.
 When a publication is blacklisted, it will not be fetched when using PMID, DOI or automatic scripts.
 This is to avoid